carbon-language/carbon-lang/docs/project/goals.md

 Carbon code to the new version.
 The goal is to enable more rapid evolution of the language without the churn tax and version skew becoming unsustainable.

-**Developer tooling.** We need engineers to be productive reading and writing Carbon code.
+**Developer tooling.** We need developers to be productive reading and writing Carbon code.
 We expect to provide a broad suite of development oriented tools ranging from refactoring tools to [LSP](https://langserver.org/) implementations and editor integrations.
+We also plan to provide machine readable forms of many parts of the language, such as a grammar, to ensure consistency between tools and enable the development of tools by others.

 **Infrastructure to enable package management and other library ecosystem support.** The goal is to support what the ecosystem needs, regardless of the